Priscian: Legacy

 Books XVII & XVIII of the Institutes, his work On Construction, was part of the core curriculum of the University of Paris in the 13th century and Roger Bacon's lectures for the class were the probable origin of his own Overview of Grammar, one of the first expositions on the idea of a universal grammar.

-Dante places Priscian in Hell among sodomites in Canto XV of his Inferno.
+Dante places Priscian in Hell among the sodomites in Canto XV of his Inferno.
+Dante's contemporaries knew of no historical evidence that Priscian was a sodomite.
+Giovanni Boccaccio suggested that Priscian was placed here to signify teachers of grammar in general, who were reputed to frequently sexually abuse their young students.